 - 1. Supply the specified grease to the grease nipples on the master jaws and body circumference.
 (Refer to page 38) - 2.
 Fill the lubricator with the turbine oil class-1 additive-free (ISO VG32) to the upper limit.
 At this time, do not allow the dust to enter. - 3.
 Set the pneumatic pressure to 0.2MPa and operate the switching valve to check that the jaws move over full stroke completely. - 4.
 Adjust drips in the lubricator.
-The amount of lubricant drops shown in Table7 is appropriate. - 5.
+Appropriate amount of lubricant drips is one drip per two or three times of chucking. - 5.
 Set the pneumatic pressure to 0.5MPa and operate the switching valve to check respective parts for air leakage and abnormality. - 6.
-After clamping the workpiece, allow a few seconds of dwell time after the back pressure drops below 0.01 MPa before starting rotation.
-The recommended dwell time is 5 seconds. - 7.
 Rotate the spindle at a speed of 100 200min-1.
 When vibration or noise is generated, check the back plate and the chuck body for significant runout, or check that the air supply ring does not come into contact with the chuck body.